Concentration of media ownership

 Concentration of media ownership, also known as media consolidation or media convergence, is a process wherein fewer individuals or organizations control shares of the mass media.
 Research in the 1990s and early 2000s suggested then-increasing levels of consolidation, with many media industries already highly concentrated where a few companies own much of the market.
-However, since the proliferation of the Internet, smaller and more diverse new media companies maintain a larger share of the overall market.
-As a result, many of the references below on this page are of declining relevance in comparison to the influence of digital media companies such as Meta, ByteDance or X.
+The proliferation of the Internet and with it the advent of new media companies challenged this oligopoly, before market share being again consolidated by a small set of companies.

-Globally, some of the largest media conglomerates include Bertelsmann, National Amusements (Paramount Global), Sony Group Corporation, News Corp, Comcast, The Walt Disney Company, Warner Bros.
-Discovery, Fox Corporation, Hearst Communications, Amazon (Amazon MGM Studios), Grupo Globo (South America), and Lagardère Group.
+Global media conglomerates

+Globally, some of the largest media conglomerates include Bertelsmann, Paramount Skydance, Sony Group Corporation, News Corp, Comcast, The Walt Disney Company, Warner Bros.
+Discovery, Fox Corporation, Hearst Communications, Amazon (Amazon MGM Studios), Versant, Grupo Globo (South America), and Lagardère Group.
 As of 2025, the largest media conglomerates in terms of revenue are Comcast NBCUniversal, The Walt Disney Company, Warner Bros.
 Discovery, and Paramount Skydance.
+The largest digital media companies include Meta, ByteDance, and X.